Geometry of second adjointness for p-adic groups: Plancherel type formulas

-In the next Theorem we consider a function $\chi\mapsto Tr(h \Pi R_{w_0}^{-1}, i_\chi)$, $h\in \HH$.
+In the next Theorem we consider a function $\chi\mapsto Tr(h \Pi R^{-1}, V_\chi)$, $h\in \HH$, where $R:V^-_\chi \to V_\chi$ is the intertwining operator defined for $\chi$ in a Zariski open dense subset of $Char$.
 This is a rational function on $Char$ vanishing on all but a finite number of components.
 Moreover, in view of Proposition \ref{sigmasi}, for every $\chi$ the point $t_0\in \overline{Char}_\chi$ does not lie in the divisor of poles of this function.
-Thus the functional $\int$ is well defined on such a function.
+Thus the functional $\int$ introduced in \S \ref{101} is well defined on such a function.

 \begin{Thm} For $h\in A_K$ we have

 \end{Thm}